Volkswagen settlement money going toward electric vehicles, charging stations

-The city of Albuquerque says its new stations will be placed at 11 city faciilities includsing the Sunport, the Balloon Museum and Los Altos Golf Course.
+The city of Albuquerque says its new stations will be placed at 11 city facilities including the Sunport, the Balloon Museum and Los Altos Golf Course.

 New Mexico Coronavirus Resources